Current recipients of the Tony Patiño Merit Award

 Sam has served aboard three Coast Guard Cutters that have taken him all over the globe.
 As a newly minted Ensign aboard CGC SPENCER, he conducted federal law enforcement and search and rescue operations from the North Atlantic to the Caribbean Sea.
 He was a part of a number of large narcotics interdictions, but Sam’s true passion was enforcing fisheries law, working with fishermen to ensure compliance with safety and catch regulations, and protecting vital living marine resources.

 Sam also served aboard CGC ADAK in the Arabian Gulf where he worked under the Navy to counter Iranian influence in the region.
 His final afloat assignment was in command of CGC WAHOO in Puget Sound where he and his crew conducted search and rescue and environmental law enforcement.
-Before coming to UC Hastings, Sam served as the Aide de Camp for the Eleventh Coast Guard District Commander, the Admiral charged with command of all Coast Guard operations from Humboldt Bay to the coast of South America.
+Before coming to UC San Francisco, Sam served as the Aide de Camp for the Eleventh Coast Guard District Commander, the Admiral charged with command of all Coast Guard operations from Humboldt Bay to the coast of South America.

 Sam is still an active duty Coast Guard Officer who will return to the Coast Guard as a JAG after graduation.
 He hopes to practice environmental law with the Coast Guard and return to sea duty one day to break up his legal assignments.
 He still enjoys playing hockey and is actively exploring the maritime history of San Francisco.